english language coach for non-native teachers of English leaning against an invisible wall

 Do you have a Passion for the English Language?

-As teachers of English, we are passionate about our subject and keen to share our enthusiasm and knowledge with our students.
-However, after weeks, or months, or even years(!), of students looking disinterested and disengaged, we sometimes become resigned to going through the motions, but do not feel our spark.
-We go through the course book and follow the syllabus, but we do not feel we can share our passion, which means we have a low-level of job satisfaction.
-Now, I am not blaming anyone, instead I would like to make some suggestions on how we can insert some of that passion back into our classrooms.
-What do you think, would you like to connect with your students better through English?
+However, after weeks, or months, or even years(!), of students looking disinterested and disengaged, we can become resigned to simply going through the motions, but without feeling our spark.
+We go through the course book, unit by unit, and follow the syllabus that's set for us, but we do not feel we can share our passion, which means we have a low-level of job satisfaction.

 Continue reading here.